erkkah/timogr/README.md

 ![](./app/src/main/assets/timogr.png)

-TIMOGR is a tiny Android starter template for writing fullscreen graphics apps using the [TIGR](https://github.com/erkkah/tigr) library.
+TIMOGR is a tiny Android starter template for creating fullscreen 2D apps using the [TIGR](https://github.com/erkkah/tigr) library.

 Like TIGR, TIMOGR is designed to be small and mostly independent.